nina563/Pupil_lab_tracker_tutorial/README.md

 print(f"Phone unique ID: {device.phone_id}")
 ```
 ## Starting the recording <div id="heading--3"/>
-To start the recording you need to have this code in the “Run” phase of the **inline_script** item:
+To start the recording you need to have this code in the **Run** phase of the  `inline_script` item:
 ```
 recording_id = device.recording_start()
 print(f"Started recording with id {recording_id}”)
 ```
 ## Saving events <div id="heading--4"/>
-While recording is running, you can create events using the save_event.
+While recording is running, you can create events using the save_event() method.
 ```
 device.send_event("test event 2", event_timestamp_unix_ns=time.time_ns())
 ```